 Your favorite Major League Baseball teams return to the diamond this February and March for Spring Training.

-Unlike last season, the Arizona Cactus League and Florida Grapefruit League will see a full slate of preseason exhibition games in 2023.
-Only some games will air on TV, but you can watch most televised games through MLB.TV.
+The Arizona Cactus League and Florida Grapefruit League will see a full slate of preseason exhibition games in 2025.
+Only some games will air on TV, but you can watch most televised matchups through MLB.TV.

 Keep scrolling for all the details on how to watch MLB Spring Training—including channel listings and team schedules.

-Most MLB Spring Training games air on regional sports networks (RSNs), but you can watch some games on MLB Network and ESPN+.
+Most MLB Spring Training games air on regional sports networks (RSNs), but you can watch some games on MLB Network, ESPN, and ESPN+.

 Not every Spring Training game airs on TV, so you’ll want to visit MLB.TV’s Live Game Schedule for a closer look at channel listings.
 The out-of-market streaming service is also a great way to watch games online, which we discuss further in our Best Spring Training TV plans section.